 - Youth at the United Nations - list of internships through the United Nations system and other international organizations.

-As an example of where our graduates are employed, here is the information for MPA students who were in the School from Summer, 2013 through Spring, 2014:
+As an example of where our graduates are employed, here is the information for MPA students who graduated in the 2017-2018 academic year:

-Note: These are the statistics for all of the MPA graduates; it is not divided between MPA intern-option and MPA career-option graduates.
+Note: these are the statistics for all MPA graduates; it is not divided between MPA intern-option and MPA career-option graduates.

-Of the 39 students who were admitted and enrolled for the 2009-2010 academic year, 72% graduated by the end of their degree program length.
-(For the MPA Intern-Option students, that program length would be two years, and for MPA Career-Option students, the length is five years.)
-Within 150% (and 200%) of their degree program length, 77% of the students who were initially enrolled had graduated.
+Of the 42 students who were admitted and enrolled for the 2012-2013 academic year, 52% graduated within 2 years; 69% graduated within 3 years; and 76% graduated within 4 years.
 This percentage rate should be viewed in perspective of the small number of students admitted and enrolled.
 Of the students who did not complete, some moved away, had personal obligations that took precedence, or found that the program was not a right fit for them.